China criticizes the American ban on Harvard international students - ExBulletin

 China criticizes the American ban on Harvard international students

-Bangkok – The Chinese government said on Friday that the Trump administration's decision to Harvard international students would increase the American international position, and that a Hong Kong University sought to capitalize on uncertainty by promising to welcome them.
+Bangkok (AP) The Chinese government said on Friday that Trump's administrations would move to Harvard international students to harm the international position of the Americas, while anxious students and parents abroad were worried about what was going to go.

-Chinese students constitute a large part of the international student population of Harvard universities.
-The University scored 6,703 international students in all its schools in 2024, according to school data, with 1,203 of those from China.
+Among the two largest parts of the Harvard international student community are Chinese and Indian students.
+The University registered 6,703 international students in all its schools in 2024, according to school data, with 1,203 of those of China and 788 from India.

-The decision of the Trump administration, announced on Thursday, was a burning subject on Chinese social media.
+The move of Trump administrations, announced Thursday, was a hot topic on Chinese social media.
 The CCTV state broadcaster wondered if the United States would remain a higher destination for foreign students, noting that Harvard was already pursuing the United States government.

 But with the long period of dispute, thousands of international students may have trouble waiting, said video surveillance comments.